kmcallister/rfcs/text/0000-item-grouping.md

 # Drawbacks

 Complexity blah blah.
-The syntax `impl { ... }` is so non-specific that it's hard to imagine using it for anything else.
+The syntax `in { ... }` is so non-specific that it's hard to imagine using it for anything else.

 # Alternatives